dangoslen/dangoslen-me-site/content/blog/surviving-your-first-code-review.md

 I'd never had my code formally reviewed before.
 In my undergraduate days, we just kinda made sure each other's code was "good" - whatever that meant.

 When I entered into my first full-time role, I learned that code reviews were a common part of ensuring code quality.
-Often done via (pull requests)\[https://dangoslen.me/blog/whats-the-point-of-pull-requests-anyway/], developers were encouraged to provide feedback on how to improve code and validate its correctness before merging code to the mainline.
+Often done via [pull requests](https://dangoslen.me/blog/whats-the-point-of-pull-requests-anyway/), developers were encouraged to provide feedback on how to improve code and validate its correctness before merging code to the mainline.
 The core intention was to keep a high-quality codebase.
 Sounds good.

 But there is something we all fear: rejection.
 We fear not being good enough.
 Code reviews become a place for junior engineers (or any engineers really) to come face to face with that fear.
 That first time you request a review from the senior engineer on the team can be daunting.